huuzkee-foundation/huuzkee-foundation.github.io/pages/documentation.md

 ## Style your content with   {#styling}

-Feeling Responsive offers lots of possibilities to style your articles.
+Huuzkee offers lots of possibilities to style your articles.
 You can style your content in different ways.
 There are elements like subheadlines, feature images, header images, homepage images, meta data like categories and tags and many more.

 ### subheadlines